HomeofNever/Advanced-Design-Using-Java/ConwayGameOfLifeWithGUI/manuals/manual.md

 #### Reset

 If you want to reset the map but keeps the map row/col, click the button and a blank map will be set

+#### New Map

+If you want to manually set the map, click the button and enter the row and col you want accordingly.
+It will create an empty map with given size for you.
+Please note that all existing cell/map data will be destroyed.

 ### Load&Save